donovan-rincon/aplazo-backend-challenge/README.md

 | `birthDate (YYYY/MM/DD)` | `Assigned Credit Amount` |

 ### Endpoint 02: Purchase Registration
-Create a REST endpoint to register a client's purchase using the client ID retrieved from the previous endpoint.
+Create a REST endpoint to register a customer's purchase using the customer ID retrieved from the previous endpoint.
 The purchase amount **must not exceed the assigned credit line**; otherwise, an appropriate error should be returned before storing the transaction in the database.

 #### Input & Output
 | Input         | Output         |